ericwbailey/ericwbailey.website/source/writing/all-the-user-facing-states.md

 ### Saving

-An editable element in a Dirty state where someone signals that their changes should be captured.
+An indeterminate state.
+It is triggered when an editable element in a Dirty state, where someone signals that their changes should be captured.
 Once the changes are successfully captured it reverts back to a Pristine state.

 ## Did I miss something?